postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Setting up a partner workspace

-Before sharing a partner workspace with external collaborators, you can set your partnership up for success by moving relevant APIs, collections, and environments into it.
+Before sharing a partner workspace with external collaborators, you can set your partnership up for success by moving or forking relevant elements into it.

 ### Moving elements to a partner workspace